-The eponymously named jewellery brand, Alex Monroe has been 30 years in the making and how it’s now an icon of Floral Street in Covent Garden.
+The eponymously named jewellery brand, Alex Monroe, has been 30 years in the making and is now an icon of Floral Street in Covent Garden.
 We speak to founder Alex, about creativity, jewellery and London life.

 When I was at school, I was more into music, fashion and art than sports.
 I grew up wanting to make things, and I was good at it too.
 I loved making my own clothes and pressing flowers.
 I got into Sir John Cass to do jewellery at 17, and the course was mainly silversmithing.
 At this point I wasn’t planning to start a jewellery brand, it was a vessel into the creative world.
 Initially, just to make some money, I created some bold, intricate earrings and sold them to fashion shops in Hampstead and the King's Road.
 Shortly after, I was awarded the chance to show at the London Designer Collections.
 It was from there my jewellery caught the attention from buyers all over the world and it has continued to grow since.